 One of the reasons I enjoy tech so much is that it’s dynamic.
 There’s no resting on your laurels, regardless of how much success you’ve notched.
-For those with dreams of getting and staying ahead, fresh approaches and strategies are required, and change and new opportunities can follow quickly.
+For those with dreams (or a Veeam dream) of getting and staying ahead, fresh approaches and strategies are required, and change and new opportunities can follow quickly.

 The latest major example – one of the more significant I’ve seen – is the recent acquisition of Veeam by Insight Partners for $5 billion.